abinlatheef/Battery-Charge-Threshold-Modifier/README.md

 ### What you have to do?
 1. Just take this .sh file and save it somewhere convenient.
-2. Run with superuser permission. (`sudo ./bat_threshold.sh` from the same directory).
+2. Run. (`./bat_threshold.sh` from the same directory).
+3. It will ask you for your password.
+This for superuser permission to modify protected .service file.
-3. It will ask you for the new value.
+4. It will ask you for the new value.
 Give that.
-4. Done.!
+5. Done.!

 Thanks for reading guys.🤘